bjoerne2/social-sharing-toolkit/readme.txt

 Please update to version 1.0.1 to prevent an unexpected printing of the page title.

 == Changelog ==

+= 2.0.6 =
+* Fixed buttons not appearing on pages
+* Fixed Pinterest issue

 = 2.0.5 =
 * Improved JavaScript handling